-Even though there is an enormous market for physical gold in certain financial hubs such as London, New York, Shanghai, and Dubai, it is oftentimes the case that the primary sellers of such gold bars are also central banks, as the Bank of England famously sold off millions of ounces of its bullion gold reserves in the 1990s.
+There is an enormous market for physical gold in certain financial hubs such as London, New York, Shanghai, and Dubai.
+Yet it is oftentimes the case that the primary sellers of such gold bars are also central banks.
+The Bank of England, for instance, famously sold off millions of ounces of its bullion gold reserves in the 1990s.

-Gold bars are used by individuals and governments as a means of storing value, stabilizing a portfolio or balance sheet, or as a common or reserve currency.
+Gold bars are used by individuals and governments as a means of storing value, stabilizing a portfolio or balance sheet, or as a reserve currency.

 However, gold bars have a useful function as a commercial financial tool as well.

-However, before an ETF can issue shares that are designed to track the bullion gold price, they must first buy gold in vast quantities, usually in the form of gold bullion bars.
+However, before an ETF can issue shares that are designed to track the bullion gold price, they must first buy gold in vast quantities.
+Usually this takes the form of gold bullion bars.

 Typically, much like with world governments, the preferred choice for accumulating such large quantities of gold are LBMA “Good Delivery” bars.

-In this way, when ETFs, large financial firms, or central banks (collectively, known as "institutional investors") are buying gold in large volumes, this has the effect of driving the average gold bar price higher as demand for gold rises.
+In this way, when ETFs are buying gold in large volumes, this has the effect of driving the average gold bar price higher as demand for gold rises.
+The same is true of large financial firms or central banks (collectively known as "institutional investors").

 After weighing their various options, investors next need to determine where to buy gold bars for the best available price.